lcerezo/lcerezo.github.io/_posts/2018-02-12-A-story-about-laptops.md

 * hidpi screen
 * can run Linux (prefer to be sold with Linux)

 Now the fedora people mostly run Lenovos.
-I have had luck in the past with these, but the X1 was the only laptop that came close, and it didn't have the gen8 cpu or a hi enough dpi. so I had to
+I have had luck in the past with these, but the X1 was the only laptop that came close, and it didn't have the gen8 cpu or a hi enough dpi. so I had to scratch off the
 ~~Lenovo Thinkpad X1 carbon~~
 With the Lenovo off the list, we had 3 contenders left.
-Let's review.
+Let's review our choices.

 #### The System76 Galago Pro.
 > This is a cool machine.
 One of the few that are thin, and can have up to 32GB of memory.
 The online order form suggest these are user serviceable.
 Almost fully loaded it was 1900 USD, which is a great deal.
 It comes from a company here in Denver that not only focuses on selling only Linux based hardware, they are developing their own OS. (pop os).
 The bad things here are